 An announcement could come as early as today that the Walt Disney Company is buying Pixar Animation Studios, Inc. Published reports say Disney's board has authorized the CEO, Robert Iger, to complete a deal.
 But as NPR's Laura Sydell reports, there are some issues to work out first.

-Mr. DAVID MILLER (Analyst, Sanders, Morris, Harris Group): Many animators, not everyone, but many, would never want to work for Walt Disney Company again.
+DAVID MILLER: Many animators, not everyone, but many, would never want to work for Walt Disney Company again.
 So, that is a cultural situation that would have to be absolved if in fact Disney did this deal.

 SYDELL: Analyst Miller believes that having more input from Steve Jobs would be a plus for Disney in the changing multimedia environment.
 With the success of the iPod and iTunes, Jobs is seen as a leader in merging old technology content with new forms of distribution.

 MILLER: There's a certain sexiness and appeal that would be attached to those assets now that a guy like Steve Jobs, and I'm just talking hypothetically, would be involved with the Disney Company.